• Level of education

 Description

-Knowledge of LC/MS and LC/MS/MS techniques for the characterization of organic molecules and biomolecules in complex media.
+Knowledge of LC/MS and LC/MS/MS techniques for characterizing organic molecules and biomolecules in complex environments.

-Description of the instruments and acquisition modes that will be used in the lab.
+Description of the instruments and acquisition methods that will be used in practical work.

-1) Analytical Chromatography techniques coupled to mass spectrometry with ambient ionization:
+1) Chromatography techniques in analytical mode coupled with mass spectrometry with ambient ionization:

 2) Coupled spectral data acquisition devices.